 This means we always start by focusing on the person, not the issue or the desired change.
 We understand what matters to them, and explore the stuff of their lives, and then we work within this context and live within their social world.

 We do this in the development and advocacy world, we work with governments, and we do it for brands – after all, there’s no better way for a brand to become associated with positive change than by helping people do it in practice.

+But we’re not quite ready to write it off entirely, because while the execution has been terrible, the concept itself is far from it.
 We believe – absolutely – that the iconic businesses and brands of the future will be those that know who they are, why they exist and what they are here to achieve.
-They have a sense of purpose around what they’ll contribute to the world we all live in.
+In other words - they have a sense of purpose around what they’ll contribute to the world we all live in.

-So we work with organisations of all sorts to help them define their purpose.
+We work with organisations of all sorts to help them define their purpose – in a real and lasting way.
 Sometimes, we do this with completely new businesses and brands, helping them right from the start to think about what they do in the biggest possible sense.
 We work to make sure everyone in the organisation shares the vision and feels passion for it.
 We develop an articulation of it that drives it home.
 And, most importantly, we work with the organisation to ensure that the purpose is not something they say, but something they do.
 It filters through every aspect of their business and everyone feels empowered to make decisions around it.